unsignedzero/gojs/README.md

 # Version/Changelog #

+* Renamed files to reflect their new usage
+* Created basic generic class for title page
 * Cleaned up extra spaces on go_ui and go_engine.js code
 * Added listening false to layers that don't require listening